-Mallorca, or Majorca, is the largest of Spain’s Balearic Islands [its name comes from the Latin insular major, “larger island”.
-Today, Mallorca holidays are very popular due to the assurance of fine summer weather and good beaches, plus the fact that a wide range of accommodation, food, entertainment and leisure facilities are available at competitive prices.
+Mallorca, or Majorca, is the largest of Spain’s Balearic Islands.
+Today, Mallorca holidays are very popular due almost guaranteed fine summer weather and good beaches, plus the fact that a wide range of accommodation, food, entertainment and leisure facilities are available at competitive prices.

 Palma de Mallorca is the island’s capital and the administrative centre of the Balearic Islands, and is a bustling, busy and cosmopolitan city.
 A Gothic cathedral and a medieval castle lend Palma historical interest and, with luxury shops crowing graceful boulevards and millionaire yachts packing the marina, the city is chic and classy.